bschrammCOV/API_DOCS/README.md

 # API_DOCS
-supporting documentation for the API (not the generated API reference)
+docs1 is the first iteration of the API Docs
+Following is the proposed outline:
+-link to API Reference
+-JSON Requests/Responses
+-Prerequisites and Auth Rules
+-Use cases